 However, I’m not so sure that money will be the answer when the S hits the fan, and here’s why:

 1. Wealthy people travel.
 Often.
-In a world that is more chaotic and unpredictable every day, a secure middle class home with a fair amount of preps is a far safer place to be when the S hits the fan than on sunny beach in the Caribbean.
+In a world that is more chaotic and unpredictable every day, a secure middle-class home with a fair amount of preps and friendly neighbors is a far safer place to be when the S hits the fan than on a sunny beach in the Caribbean.